AadityaaPandey/Assignment-7/README.md

-# Data Ingestion Pipeline for Customer and Order Data
+# Data Pipeline for Customer and Order Data

 This project implements a modular ETL pipeline designed to process and transform multiple data sources for customer and e-commerce workflows.
 The pipeline automates data ingestion, file pattern detection, dynamic metadata extraction from filenames, and structured output generation for downstream use.